 I really enjoy using metaphors to explore ideas and feelings, such as the one below.

 The Laundry Cupboard

 Coming to counselling can be a bit like opening the door to a messy cupboard that you haven’t sorted through for a long time.
 Things have piled up, become creased, fallen off shelves.
 Perhaps there are things in there you had completely forgotten about.
 The thought of tidying it all up feels overwhelming, maybe even insurmountable.
 It might be tempting to close the door and walk away.
 Instead, working together, we can slowly take things out of the cupboard and have a look at them before folding them neatly and putting them back in the right place.
-Slowly but surely, the cupboard feels less overwhelming and more ordered again.
+Slowly but surely, the cupboard starts to feel less overwhelming and clearer again.
 This is how I believe how engaging with counselling sessions can feel.